 The notch can fit an Ursack, or other bulky gear, on trips when a hard-sided bear canister isn’t needed.

-Where should I store a bear canister at camp?
+Where to put a bear canister at night/camp?

 Typically, you should place it at least 200 feet away from your tent.
 Be sure not to set it near any steep cliffs or flowing rivers.
 If discovered by a bear, it will probably get kicked around a bit.
 Many hikers attach a bright piece of tape to it for easy finding in deep woods.